dakshbhatia/brainOS/docs/SHARED_CONFIGURATION_GUIDE.md

 ## Security and sandboxing

-- Non‑sandboxed macOS apps can read `~/Library/Application Support/com.dinoki.osaurus/...` directly.
+- Non‑sandboxed macOS apps can read `~/Library/Application Support/com.dinoki.BrainOS/...` directly.
 - Sandboxed apps typically cannot read arbitrary paths.
 Options:
   - Ask the user to choose the `SharedConfiguration` folder with `NSOpenPanel` and persist a security‑scoped bookmark.
   - Or run a small non‑sandboxed helper that performs discovery and hands you the URL via XPC.

-Osaurus does not write secrets into the shared file; it only publishes connection details and status.
+BrainOS does not write secrets into the shared file; it only publishes connection details and status.

 ---

 ## Troubleshooting

 - If you see only `health: starting`, wait briefly and retry.
-- If there are no instance folders, Osaurus is not running.
+- If there are no instance folders, BrainOS is not running.
 - If multiple instances exist, prefer the most recent `updatedAt`.
-- When the user quits Osaurus, the instance directory is removed.
+- When the user quits BrainOS, the instance directory is removed.

 ---

 ## Stable identifiers

-- Bundle identifier: `com.dinoki.osaurus`
+- Bundle identifier: `com.dinoki.BrainOS`
-- Base path: `~/Library/Application Support/com.dinoki.osaurus/SharedConfiguration/`
+- Base path: `~/Library/Application Support/com.dinoki.BrainOS/SharedConfiguration/`

 These values come from the app’s configuration and are expected to remain stable.